Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Obtaining and pre-processing Malawi DHS data

 The DHS dataset does not usually have sufficient spatial resolution information in the birth records file, so we need to use the GPS datasets of cluster locations to assign records to the admin-2 areas.
 This process can be highly survey-specific and require more extensive data manipulation.
-In the 2010 DHS dataset, the GPS file downloaded from the DHS website, which is saved in the \code{Data/2010DHS_GPS/} folder in the code, contains the cluster ID (\code{DHSCLUST}), urbanicity indicator (\code{URBAN_RURA}), and \code{DHSCLUST} variable in the format of ``admin-2\_urbanrural'', with some spelling and capitalization differences as in the polygon file.
+In the 2010 DHS dataset, the GPS file contains the cluster ID (\texttt{DHSCLUST}), urbanicity indicator (\texttt{URBAN\_RURA}), and \texttt{DHSCLUST} variable in the format of ``admin-2\_urbanrural'', with some spelling and capitalization differences as in the polygon file.
 From the GPS dataset, we processed a list of clusters and their corresponding admin-2 areas.